openvinotoolkit/security_addon/docs/ovsa_get_started.md

 * **Independent Software Vendor**: Use this guide for instructions to use the OpenVINO™ Security Add-on to validate license for access controlled models that are provided to your customers (users).
 * **User**: This document includes instructions for end users who need to access and run access controlled models through the OpenVINO™ Security Add-on.

-In this document, one person performs the role of both the Model Developer and the Independent Software Vendor.
+In this release, one person performs the role of both the Model Developer and the Independent Software Vendor.
 Therefore, this document provides instructions to configure one system for these two roles and one system for the User role.
 This document also provides a way for the same person to play the role of the Model Developer, Independent Software Vendor, and User to let you see how the OpenVINO™ Security Add-on functions from the User perspective.

 ## Overview